Bhayanak Maut: History

 Bhayanak Maut formed in November 2003.
 The band was formed and named by Jaison and Sriram who recruited several members including Sera Kattoua Aman, Ravi Balakrishnan, R.Venkatraman and Rahul Hariharan to join the band.
 R.Venkatraman is the only remaining member of the original lineup.
 The band released their third full-length album "MAN" on 31 October 2014.

 Performances

-Bhayanak Maut (or BM for short as it is known as among its fans) has played at college fests such as Oasis-BITS Pilani, RAIT Horizons, IIT Chennai – Saarang (Finalists), NLS Strawberry Fields Bangalore, and Goa's Waves Festival.
+Bhayanak Maut (or BM for short as it is known as among its fans) has played at college fests such as Oasis-BITS Pilani, RAIT Horizons, IIT Chennai – Saarang (Finalists), NLS Bangalore's Strawberry Fields, and Goa's Waves Festival.
 The band also had numerous gigs at venues like Cyclone, Pune.
 They played at the first gig at Razzberry Rhinoceros and second at SIES Sion college festival.
 However, the first gig with Vinay as the front man was JRO 2004 and they also came third at Blitzkrieg 2004 – the IIT Delhi competition.